hardliner66/neovim-twitch-chat/README.md

 $ cargo build --release
 ```

-4. Test it out in a fresh instance of Neovim. *(If Windows requires any
+4. Test it out in a fresh instance of Neovim.
-    changes, open an issue!)*

 ```sh
 nvim -u ./init.vim --noplugin -c ":TwitchChatConnect"